Z1ngo1/cobol-practice-tasks/TASKS/TASK20-DB2-UPSERT/README.md

 ## How to Run

-1. Execute SQL in `SQL/CREATE-TABLE.sql` to prepare the DB2 table
+1. Execute SQL in [`SQL/CREATE.TABLE.sql`](SQL/CREATE.TABLE.sql) to prepare the DB2 table
-2. Upload input data to `Z73460.TASK20.EMP.UPDATE`
+2. Upload input data to `Z73460.TASK20.EMP.UPDATE` dataset or use pre-prepared test data
 3. Submit [`JCL/COBDB2CP.jcl`](JCL/COBDB2CP.jcl) to run the sync process

 ---